Chicago Breach of Contract Attorneys

 Economic damages suffered by the non-breaching party as a result of the breach party’s business contract interference.

-Most often, the fundamental issue in breach of contract dispute is ascertaining the intent of the parties, which is the court’s primary objective.
+Most often, the fundamental issue in a contract dispute is determining the intent of the parties.
 The intent of the parties sets out the parties’ expectations to the business agreement, the extent of the parties’ duties and obligations, how the parties have allocated the risks of the transaction, and what the consequences of the breach of contract will be.
 Learning the true intent of the parties, as understood by the parties involved, is generally reflected by the four corners of the business agreement.
 Thus, it’s crucially important to always have a well written business agreement in place that properly reflects the business transaction and the parties’ duties and responsibilities.